datacarpentry/datacarpentry.github.io/_posts/2015-12-16-reproducible-research-curriculum.md

 **by Karen Cranston**

-One of the missions of Data Carpentry is to encourage and enable reproducible research.
-The core Data Carpentry curriculum teaches researchers approaches and skills, like scripting and data management, that are fundamental to reproducible research.
-We are also going to be adopting a Reproducible Research curriculum that explicitly focuses on reproducible techniques and some of the next steps, including version control and data publishing.
-This is an update on the efforts on this curriculum so far, and soon we will have it available as a Data Carpentry workshop option.
+Part of the mission of Data Carpentry is to encourage and enable reproducible research.
+The core Data Carpentry curriculum teaches researchers approaches and skills that are fundamental to reproducible research, such as scripting and data management.
+We are also adopting a Reproducible Research curriculum that explicitly focuses on reproducible techniques and some of the next steps, including version control and data publishing.
+This is an update on the efforts on this curriculum so far, and we expect to have it available soon as a Data Carpentry workshop option.

 ## Reproducible Research Hackathon, Take 2